ExpressionEngine/ExpressionEngine/README.md

 ## Help and resources

 - **Learn:** [Documentation](https://docs.expressionengine.com/latest/) for reference material and [ExpressionEngine University](https://u.expressionengine.com/) for tutorials.
+- **Build with AI:** [ExpressionEngine documentation on Context7](https://context7.com/expressionengine/expressionengine-user-guide) for coding assistants that support it.
 - **Ask the community:** [Forums](https://expressionengine.com/forums) and the [official Slack](https://expressionengine.com/blog/join-us-in-slack) for questions and discussion.
 - **Get official help:** [ExpressionEngine Support](https://expressionengine.com/support).
 - **Report bugs:** Search existing [GitHub issues](https://github.com/ExpressionEngine/ExpressionEngine/issues), then include reproduction steps in a new report.